A study to assess the effects of ACI-24.060 in Alzheimer's disease and in Down Syndrome

 Will all participants receive the same drug?

-- A subcutaneous injection of placebo (also called a dummy treatment which is an inactive substance identical in appearance to the drug being tested with no active therapeutic effect).
+- or placebo (also called a dummy treatment which is an inactive substance identical in appearance to the drug being tested with no active therapeutic effect).

 Neither the participant nor his/her doctor will know if the person is receiving the investigational drug or the placebo.